richjimdev/Async-Inn/README.md

 # Async-Inn
 This is a web app built using ASP.NET Core and MS SQL server.
 It features a hotel management system to perfom CRUD operations on data using the Entitiy Framework Core.
+Also using Dependency Injection.

 ## Visual
 ![](screencap.JPG)